bellsociety/bellsociety.com_old/wish_list.md

   - or enforce a certain length from the row bottom. right now, they can become misaligned when some people have longer taglines than others
 * tolerate full URLs for linkedin, etc
   - right now we require just the username
+* Revisit responsiveness on medium/small screens
+  - Hopefully the class dropdown should fix this, but we may want to actually use a fold-out menu